mydatamyconsent/java-sdk/docs/DataConsentsApi.md

 <a name="getOrganizationDataConsents"></a>
 # **getOrganizationDataConsents**
-> Object getOrganizationDataConsents(status, fromDateTime, toDateTime, pageNo, pageSize)
+> DataConsentDetailsPaginatedList getOrganizationDataConsents(status, fromDateTime, toDateTime, pageNo, pageSize)

 Get the paginated list of organization data consents.